murkymark/eas-midi/README.md

     - after switching  with "wt_44khz.c" instead only _SAMPLE_RATE_44100 works
    -> check happens in VMValidateEASLib() and can be commented out - I commented out the return and uncommented the error message
  => it seems the EAS lib package is not complete in the Android release - there was probably a sound bank C file for each of the predefined sample rates
+ - embedded sample data seems to be 8 bit only (see "const EAS_SAMPLE eas_samples[]"), which render in 16 bit

 - I moved all the JET code to the "unused" folder
 - I switched "eas_hostmm.c" with "eas_host.c", memmory mapped files are not C standart, there are more portable ways using user controlled functions pointers for I/O

 Planned:
 We have a lib and host module
-  The original lib code includes the host, while host is user defined/adapted
-  That throws up the typical compile time lib dependency user->lib to user->lib->user
-  I think setup via function pointers to user wrappers would be better
+  The original lib code includes the host, while host is user defined/adapted That throws up the typical compile time lib dependency user->lib to user->lib->user I think setup via function pointers to user wrappers would be better
     a good way is to use a config struct the user can set up and pass to the lib the lib shall include a default struct for file and memory I/O